arfst23/ServicePoint/README.md

 ## Watch

-    Queries [transport.rest](https://transport.rest/) for the schedule of train station Friedrichstraﬂe.
+Queries [transport.rest](https://transport.rest) for the schedule of train station Friedrichstraﬂe.
 Displays and updates the schedule in a wavy animation.

 ### Options

   - `-x`: use service point display emulator
   - `-s`: send to service point display
-  - `-23`: time in 5 * seconds to run
+  - `-23`: number of updates (ever 5s)

 ### Examples